-Steve James, songsmith and bottleneck guitarist from Austin Texas, is “a true Americana hero…his intensity and focus always reminds me of James Coburn’s character in the Magnificent Seven”(Third Coast Magazine).
+Steve James, songsmith and bottleneck guitarist, is “a true Americana hero…his intensity and focus always reminds me of James Coburn’s character in the Magnificent Seven”(Third Coast Magazine).

-Del Rey, from Seattle Washington, is a complex, pianistic guitarist, described as “a combination of Bo Carter and the Andrews Sisters”(Observant Fan).
+Del Rey, plays ukulele and is a complex, pianistic guitarist, described as “a combination of Bo Carter and the Andrews Sisters”(Observant Fan).

 These two powerful exponents of American vernacular guitar-playing, have joined forces to make music testament to the hillbilly/smarty-pants/country blues aesthetic.
 Sharing a sense of humor and a similar manic intensity, their duets are smart, funny and full of instrumental virtuosity.
 Del Rey doubles on resonator ukulele and Steve James is known for his “noble savage” mandolin style.
 Longtime colleagues and collaborators at festivals and workshops worldwide, they met in 1992 in Santa Cruz,.
 Their friendship developed over many years in different places around the world, as they exchanged stories and hot tips in various hotel bars.
 They kept running into one another, sharing double-bills in Belgium, at the Gloucester Blues Festival in England, until 2001, at the Port Townsend Country Blues Workshop they got serious about playing and recording together.
 Audiences and critics have responded so favorably that they often play as a duet.
 With twelve solo albums between them, plus they have recorded a two cds together, Tonight (2004) and Twins (2002).
 Steve appears on Del Rey’s 2008 Blue Uke CD and Del is on Steve’s Short Blue Stories.